ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 Examples:
 - _build.default.spec.js_ - Would test `greenwood build` with no config and no workspace.
 - _build.config.workspace-custom.spec.js_ - Would test `greenwood build` with a config that had a custom `workspace`
-- _build.config.workspace-public-path.spec.js_ - Would test `greenwood build` with a config that had a custom `workspace` and `publicPath` set.
+- _build.config.workspace-dev-server-port.spec.js_ - Would test `greenwood build` with a config that had a custom `workspace` and `devServer.port` set.

 ### Notes
 Here are some thigns to keep in mind while writing your tests, due to the asynchronous nature of Greenwwood: